Democratizing access to 401(k) advice

 Pontera democratizes access to 401(k) advice

-• Our company: Pontera is a technology platform that enables financial advisors to provide a more holistic service by managing their clients’ workplace retirement accounts.
+• Our company: Pontera is a technology platform that enables financial advisers to provide a more holistic service by managing their clients’ workplace retirement accounts.

-• Pontera is a vendor, not an adviser: Pontera does not provide investment advice, analysis, or recommendations.
+• Pontera is a technology platform, not an adviser: Pontera does not provide investment advice, analysis, or recommendations.
 Advisers use Pontera to carry out their own advice for their clients.

-• Pontera is a service provider to the adviser, not the 401(k) plan: Consistent with decades of industry practice, financial advisers use Pontera to provide individualized advice to 401(k) participants, not to the 401(k) plan.
+• Pontera is a vendor to the adviser, not the 401(k) plan: Consistent with decades of industry practice, financial advisers use Pontera to provide individualized advice to their clients’ 401(k) assets.

 • Pontera is consumer-authorized: Pontera requires consumer authorization to facilitate its service for advisers, just like tools millions of Americans use to file taxes, build a budget, apply for a loan, or share information with their adviser.